-The DUI Law Firm of Jon Woolsey wants you to understand all of the ramifications of being charged with driving under the influence and what to expect if you end up being convicted of the charge or cop to a plea that places an alcohol related violation on your driving record.
-Obviously, insurance companies will vary tremendously by area so we always recommend that you check with your carrier for better understanding your particular case.
+The DUI Law Firm of Jon Woolsey wants you to understand all of the ramifications of being charged with driving under the influence and what to expect if you end up being convicted of the charge or cop to a plea that places an alcohol-related violation on your driving record.
+Obviously, insurance companies will vary tremendously by area so we always recommend that you check with your carrier for better understanding of your particular case.
 However, we do have some general information here that will give you a good idea of what to expect with a DUI/DWI on your record.

 Most of the information that insurance companies collect and use for rating purposes is made available to them from government agencies and credit-reporting companies.
 For example, you can get a copy of your motor vehicle report from your state’s department of motor vehicles.

 Most state laws require DUI convicted drivers to get an SR-22 from their insurers, so you can’t hide.
 In addition, your company may cancel your insurance mid-term or terminate the policy at the end of the term because of your DUI conviction, especially if you are currently in a preferred class.
 Your company will send you a notice stating why you’ve been canceled, and then you’ll have to find another insurer while having a cancelation on your claims history.

 Will My Premiums Go up If I Have a DUI/DWI on My Record?

 Insurance companies will most likely increase premiums after a drunk driving conviction by as much as two or three times.
 In most cases, this is simply price gouging as the statistical incidence of accidents caused by convicted first offenders is far below the level that would justify the increases.